ipfs/team-mgmt/IPFS_WEEKLY_CALL.md

 #### For the presenter

-In order to improve the qua
+In order to improve the quality of your talk:

 - [ ] Ensure that you will have a good Internet connection.
 Here are a few tips:
   - Avoid public spaces such as Coffee Shop Wifi